jisungyoon/persona2vec/workflow/link_prediction_for_splitter/README.md

 # Link predicition for splitter
-This work is for testing link prediction on SPLITTER method.
+This workflow is for testing link prediction on SPLITTER method.
-Splitter code is from https://github.com/google-research/google-research/tree/master/graph_embedding/persona.
+Splitter code is from https://github.com/google-research/google-research/tree/master/graph_embedding/persona which is under the persona folder.